AnonymerNiklasistanonym/Md2Anki/README.md

 # Md2Anki

-Convert your markdown notes to an anki deck
+Convert your markdown notes to an anki deck.

----

-This does not work with the desktop client, but with the anki web client.
+This was tested on the anki Desktop client and the anki web client.

----
+Supported features (and planned ones if not checked):

+- [x] Pleasant creation of cards using a markdown editor and then exporting them to an anki deck
+- [x] Works on the anki Desktop client
+- [x] Works on the anki Web client
+- [x] Automatically indexes cards so that they can be updated without loosing their learning progress (just import the updated anki deck)
+- [x] LaTeX math (inline and blocks)
+- [x] Images (local and URL)
+- [ ] Code (code blocks and inline)
+- [ ] Text formatting (bold, italics, underline, ...)
+- [ ] Export `.zip` file that contains all local assets and the markdown file for easy sharing

 ## Usage